vineethkumarv/sv-wiki/Processes.md

 * disable fork
 ## wait fork
-The wait fork statement is used to ensure that all child processes (processes created by the calling process) have completed their execution. it wait untill all the fork procersses complete the execution
+The wait fork statement is used to ensure that all child processes (processes created by the calling process) have completed their execution. it wait untill all the fork procersses complete the execution .
+## disable fork
+Terminate all child thread below the current contest level.